metamn/react/content/blog/on-design-systems-2/index.md

 It's easy to observe: the tools used by designers produce side effects related to scalability, communication latency and cost.

-They are the bottleneck in the process of building consistent user interfaces in a scalable way, and, affordable for companies with less resources.
+They are the bottleneck in building consistent user interfaces in a scalable way, and, affordable for companies with less resources.

 What if the tools in the design process &mdash; in the same way as in the development process &mdash; would be programmable?